-Four days ago my friend Abbey found 2 Cape Swallow chicks in her garden, she could not leave them where they were as their puppy who discovered them considered them food / playthings.
+Four days ago my friend Abbey found 2 Cape Sparrow chicks in her garden, she could not leave them where they were as their puppy who discovered them considered them food / playthings.
 She brought them to me as I seem to have become the ‘bird lady’ since raising the Olive (Karoo) thrush Poopsie.
-Before advising how to care for and feed a Cape Swallow it is important to highlight the following.
+Before advising how to care for and feed a Cape Sparrow it is important to highlight the following.

 - If you find any fledgling on the ground, the first rule is LEAVE IT, all fledglings spend some time on the ground before they can fly and the mother continues to feed and care for them.
 Only remove if they are in danger, in cases where a dog or cat can harm or kill them.